 If participants aren’t motivated to grow, the effects will be minimal, superficial, and transient.
 The lesson is that every kind of leadership development has to incorporate a personal element.
 No single thing works for everyone.
-Here are two cases that illustrate this point.
+Here are 2 cases that illustrate this point.

 Case 1: Overwhelming Complex Challenge

 Michael called me about one of his new vice presidents.
 “She seems to have reverted to an old style of hers.
 She’s digging into the weeds in her new division and is killing the enthusiasm that greeted her appointment only 2 months ago.
 Can we get her some coaching?”

 After a little digging around, I found that this leader was showing signs of being overwhelmed by the collision of her expectations and the confusing mix of directions that were driving this newly combined division.
 Everyone had different expectations and senior management only knew that they expected some great synergy from the new group, but were not themselves very clear about how it would be achieved.

 I told Michael: “We can give her a coach, but I think what she really needs is a week away from all of you and a chance to rethink her approach to strategic leadership.
 Send her to our Leading Strategically Program and I think she will have a chance to get focused on the right level of intervention and figure out her own way to manage the competing pressures.
 If she wants a coach to help process that, let’s do that after she’s been given the space to exercise the talent you see in her.”